 What is a Radiologic Technologist?

-A radiologic technologist is someone who works under the supervision of a radiologist and helps them complete their daily tasks.
-This person will complete tasks like operating MRI machines, taking X-rays and CAT scans, and assisting patients.
-They will also perform various other duties throughout the work day as needed.
-A radiologic technologist is not the same thing as a radiologist.
-While their names may be extremely similar, they have very different jobs.
-Radiologic technologists require a lot less education and have far less responsibilities than radiologists do.
-Radiologic technologists, sometimes called radiologic technicians, are directly supervised by radiologists.
+A radiologic technologist is someone who works under the supervision of a physician, called a radiologist, and helps them with specific tasks.
+The technologist will complete tasks like operating MRI machines, taking X-rays and CAT scans, and assisting patients.
+They will also perform various other duties throughout the work day as requested by the radiologist.

 What does a Radiologic Technologist do?